Looking for Tourism Information?

 From the United States

-There are five U.S. border crossings within an hour's drive of Chatham-Kent.
-Major vehicular crossings at the Tunnel and Ambassador Bridge to the east in Windsor or Bluewater Bridge to the north in Sarnia.
-In addition, two ferry services departing from Walpole Island and the Village of Sombra.
+There are four U.S. border crossings within a 1-hour drive of Chatham-Kent.
+Major vehicular crossings are available through the Tunnel and Ambassador Bridge to the east in Windsor, and the Bluewater Bridge to the north in Sarnia.
+In addition, a ferry service operates between Algonac MI and Walpole Island.

-Chatham-Kent can easily be accessed by travelling Highway 401, and is located between Windsor and London.
-The highway cuts through the middle of Chatham, allowing access to all communities through six different exits.
-For those looking for more rural routes, Highway 2 (Longwoods Road) and Highway 3 (Talbot Trail) also travels east and west through the region, with Highway 40 making for a quick option to either Sarnia or Lake Erie.
+Chatham-Kent is easily accessed by travelling Highway 401, and is perfectly located between Windsor and London.
+The 401 passes through the middle of CK, which allows access to all communities through six different exits.
+For those looking for more rural routes, Highway 2 (Longwoods Road) and Highway 3 (Talbot Trail) are great options.
+Highway 40 makes for a quick route to either Sarnia or Lake Erie.

 Access to the area is easy for